sravanthi-27/CodeAlpha_Hangman_Game/README.md

 # CodeAlpha_Hangman_Game
 # Hangman Game

 Welcome to the Hangman Game!
 This project is a simple text-based implementation of the classic Hangman game, written in Python.
-It was developed as the first project for an internship at Codsoft.

 ## Table of Contents